melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ## Gene Ontology analysis

-We know have a marker gene list for each cluster.
-But it is hard for us to find out true signals and explain these gene names.
-A good method to explain a list of gene is gene ontology analysis.
+We now have a marker gene list for each cluster.
+But it can be difficult to interpret a cluster based on gene names alone.
+A good method to interpret a list of genes is gene ontology analysis.
 We will perform gene ontology analysis to understand the biological functions of these marker genes.

 ### Preview the marker genes

-Let's have a look the data structure of the result of marker gene list.
+Let's have a look the data structure of the marker gene list.

 ```r
 marker.genes.pbmc.rna[1:5, ]